truclng/bnb-clone/README.md

 * Please note: Normally you'd prohibit reviews until after a booking visit is complete, but in this case for simplicity we allow reviews to be left as soon as a booking's status becomes `accepted`.
 * If the user has made more than 1 booking for a given listing, you can use any of their `bookingid`s for the purpose of leaving a review.
 Just as long as the booking has status `accepted`.

 ### 2.5.
 Feature Set 5.
-Removing a Listing, Managing Booking Requests (9% for solo, 8% for pairs)
+Removing a Listing, Managing Booking Requests

 #### 2.5.1.
 Removing a live listing
  * On the hosted listings screen described in `2.2.1`, add the ability to remove a live listing from being visible to other users.